molgenis/capice-resources/README.md

 train_data_creator)_

 1. Make new CAPICE release, containing added or removed processors and/or code changes supporting a new model.
-2. Download latest non-public VKGL (GCC cluster /apps/data/VKGL) and [Clinvar](https://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh37/) datasets.
+2. Download latest non-public GRCh37 VKGL (GCC cluster `/apps/data/VKGL`)
+   and [Clinvar](https://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh37/) datasets.
-3. Use train_data_creator to create a train-test and validation VCFs.
+3. Use [train_data_creator](./train_data_creator/README.md) to create a train-test and validation VCFs.
 4. Make capice-resources GitHub release.
 5. Attach both train-test and validation VCFs to capice-resources release.
-6. Use GCC cluster to annotate the VCF files (optional addition when comparing an XGBoost 0.71.1 model to a new model: upload the validation.vcf to CADD1.4-GRCh37 for annotation).
+6. Download the latest VEP release from the [Molgenis Cloud](https://download.molgeniscloud.org/downloads/vip/images/)
+7. Use the singularity image, combined with the latest VEP cache to annotate the VCF files.
+8. (Optional for XGBoost 0.72.1 models) Upload the validation.vcf to CADD1.4-GRCh37 for annotation.
-7. Lift over not-annotated VCFs to GRCh38.
+9. Lift over not-annotated VCFs to GRCh38.
+10. Use the VEP singularity image to annotate the GRCh38 VCF files.
-8. VEP annotate GRCh38 VCFs (optional addition when comparing an XGBoost 0.71.1 model to a new model: upload the validation.vcf to CADD1.4-GRCh38 for annotation).
+11. (Optional for XGBoost 0.71.1 models) Upload the validation.vcf to CADD1.4-GRCh38 for annotation.
-9. (Optional when new feature is introduced or removed) Add (or remove) feature to pre_header in bash script `vep_to_tsv.sh`.
+12. (Optional when new feature is introduced or removed) Add (or remove) feature to pre_header in bash script `vep_to_tsv.sh`.
-10. Convert VEP annotated VCFs back to TSV.
+13. Convert VEP annotated VCFs back to TSV.
-11. Process TSV (GRCh37):
+14. Process TSV (GRCh37):
-12. Dropping duplicates (duplicated over all columns).
+15. Dropping duplicates (duplicated over all columns).
-13. Dropping variants without genes.
+16. Dropping variants without genes.
-14. Dropping variants where the genes from ID and SYMBOL mismatch.
+17. Dropping variants where the genes from ID and SYMBOL mismatch.
-15. Add back binarized_label and sample_weight from ID.
+18. Add back binarized_label and sample_weight from ID.
-16. Drop variants without binarized_label (sample_weight is not necessary).
+19. Drop variants without binarized_label (sample_weight is not necessary).
-17. Drop variants that do not have a binarized_label of either 0.0 or 1.0.
+20. Drop variants that do not have a binarized_label of either 0.0 or 1.0.
-18. Drop variants that do not have a sample_weight of 0.8, 0.9 or 1.0.
+21. Drop variants that do not have a sample_weight of 0.8, 0.9 or 1.0.
-19. Drop the ID and (if present) gnomAD_AF columns.
+22. Drop the ID and (if present) gnomAD_AF columns.
-20. Export to TSV.
+23. Export to TSV.
-21. Repeat for validation (GRCh37).
+24. Repeat for validation (GRCh37).
-22. Repeat for train-test and validation (GRCh38), __but__ additionally process the chromosome column to have the column only contain 1 through 22, X, Y and MT.
+25. Repeat for train-test and validation (GRCh38), __but__ additionally process the chromosome column to have the column only contain 1 through 22, X, Y and MT.
-23. Update imputing JSON accordingly to the newly features added and/or removed.
+26. Update imputing JSON accordingly to the newly features added and/or removed.
-24. Train new model with processed train-test TSV.
+27. Train new model with processed train-test TSV.
-25. Attach new models to CAPICE release.
+28. Attach new models to CAPICE release.
-26. Use new model to generate CAPICE results file of the validation TSV.
+29. Use new model to generate CAPICE results file of the validation TSV.
-27. Use old model to generate CAPICE results file of the same validation TSV.
+30. Use old model to generate CAPICE results file of the same validation TSV.
-28. Merge old results with new results, in combination with their true original binarized label and Consequence (true original label and Consequence can be obtained from the VEP output VCF/TSV, combination of the ID column and Consequence column).
+31. Merge old results with new results, in combination with their true original binarized label and Consequence (true original label and Consequence can be obtained from the VEP output VCF/TSV, combination of the ID column and Consequence column).
-29. Plot global AUC comparison between old and new results and violinplot comparison between old and new scores.
+32. Plot global AUC comparison between old and new results and violinplot comparison between old and new scores.
-30. Repeat step 23 but for each and every Consequence.
+33. Repeat step 23 but for each and every Consequence.
-31. Export plots to the validation directory, following the release structure.
+34. Export plots to the validation directory, following the release structure.

 ## Making train-test and validation VCF files

-Download the latest non-public VKGL (GCC /apps/data/VKGL/GRCh37/vkgl_consensus_*.tsv) and [Clinvar](https://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh37/) datasets and simply supply them to main.py within train_data_creator.
+Download the latest non-public GRCh37 VKGL (GCC `/apps/data/VKGL/GRCh37/vkgl_consensus_*.tsv`) and [Clinvar](https://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh37/) datasets and simply supply them to main.py within train_data_creator.
 For further details, use `python3 main.py -h` or refer to the README in the train_data_creator module.